Enumerating Non-Stable Vector Bundles: Abstract

 \section{Abstract}

-In this article, we establish a motivic analog of a result of James-Thomas \cite{JTh65}.
-Using this, we obtain results on enumeration of vector bundles of rank $d$ over a smooth affine $k$-algebra $A$ of dimension $d$, recovering in particular results of Suslin and Bhatwadekar on cancellation of such vector bundles.
-Admitting a conjecture of Asok and Fasel, we also prove cancellation of such modules of rank $d-1$ if the base field $k$ is algebraically closed.
+In this article, we establish a motivic analog of an enumeration result of James-Thomas \cite{JTh65} on non-stable vector bundles in topological setting.
+Using this, we obtain results on enumeration of projective modules of rank $d$ over a smooth affine $k$-algebra $A$ of dimension $d$, recovering in particular results of Suslin and Bhatwadekar on cancellation of such vector bundles.
+Admitting a conjecture of Asok and Fasel, we prove cancellation of such vector bundles of rank $d-1$ if the base field $k$ is algebraically closed.
+We also explore the cancellation properties of symplectic vector bundles.

 \makeatletter \patchcmd{\@tocline} {\hfil} {\leaders\hbox{\,.\,}\hfil}{}{} \makeatother { { }}